 What has faded now is a man and a car,

-A boy who has aged more than a father whom at one time
+A boy whose aged more than a father who at one time

 Carried him on his shoulders.

 Now from the trees, only a shadow on a curb you'll see,

 A memory of a boy who sat and stared at a car driven